AEStar/rails-app-demo/README.md

 This is a demo program for ruby on rails.
 Please log in at first.
 Otherwise, you cannot do operations to the PMS even though you know routes.

+The reservation system is designed as one guest to one room.
+You can reserve or change room by editing the status of the guest.
+Once the guest is removed, its reserved room will be cancelled automatically.
+By the way, you cannot change the assigned state of a room directly.

 ## Resources:

 **Rooms**: